International Workshop on Federated Learning in the Age of Foundation Models

 Workshop Date: Monday, August 05, 2024

-Venue: International Convention Center (ICC), Jeju Island, South Korea
+Venue: Room 1F-Baeknok B, International Convention Center (ICC), Jeju Island, South Korea

 Workshop Program (Monday, August 05, 2024)